Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Browsec VPN versions

-• Any apps that are outside of your browser are not safe.
+• Any applications outside your browser remain unprotected.

 • It’s not compatible with TOR.